 - A limited-liability company or partnership

 Depending on the level of control you want to have on your business and other financial considerations, you can select the right legal configuration.
 For example, initially you can register your business as a sole proprietorship.
-In time if your business expands and your personal liability risk goes up, you can then change your business to an LLC.
+In time, if your business expands and your personal liability risk goes up, you can then change your business to an LLC with Business Nerd.